Orcalcium/OpenGL-Project-Template/ReadMe.md

 - CMake 3.10 or higher
 - A C++ compiler (e.g., MSVC, GCC)
 - Git (optional, for cloning repositories)
-- Visual Studio or MinGW (for CMake to build the project and GLFW)
+- (On windows) Visual Studio or MinGW
+- (On linux) Wayland and X11
+    -you can refer to https://www.glfw.org/docs/latest/compile.html for further information

 ## Setup